femolyn1/bikesharing/README.md

 * How does its population compare to the population of New York City?
 * Does the population affect the number of people who will use the bike-sharing program?

 According to the US census beaureau[2], Des Moines population as at July 1, 2019 was  214,237.
 Page 1 of the [Story point](https://public.tableau.com/profile/femi.adeleke#!/vizhome/Book1_15955256267580/StoryPoints?publish=yes) shows a breakdown of the population by age.
+In comparison with New York City with a population of 1,628,706, Des Moines forms only 13% of Manhattan NY City's population.

 Sources: